 Grants of £1 million awarded to Deaf and Disable People's Organisations

-Today (3rd December) on the International Day of Disabled Persons, The Strengthening Voices Realising Rights initiative has awarded over £1 million to seven Deaf and Disabled people’s organisations (DDPOs) in London.
+On the International Day of Disabled Persons, 3rd December 2018, the Strengthening Voices Realising Rights initiative has awarded over £1 million to seven Deaf and Disabled people’s organisations (DDPOs) in London.

 Trust for London is proud that the initiative, its giving criteria and the funding decisions were informed by a panel of Deaf and Disabled people.
 Within the spirit of “nothing about us, without us’' the initiative has recruited advisors who identify as Disabled and have experience as disability rights activists, to a Grants Advisory Panel (GAP) to advise the programmatic approach and grants allocation.